PierfrancescoSoffritti/android-youtube-player/README.md

 ![YouTubePlayerSeekBar](./images/YouTubePlayerSeekBar.jpg)

-You can add it to your layout programatically or in your xml.
+You can add it to your layout programmatically or in your xml.

 ```xml
 <com.pierfrancescosoffritti.androidyoutubeplayer.ui.views.YouTubePlayerSeekBar